flatmush/dingoo-sdk/dingoo_sdk/ReadMe.txt

 1.3 - Updating

-Delete your current SDK directory and replace it with the newly downloaded SDK, then simply re-run the install script.

-For minor library changes it is possible to just re-make each of the new libs, but a full re-install is advised.
+To update your current SDK, download the newest version and overwrite your current install, then type:
+	make install

+This can take a while, if you only want to install core libraries or just ignore samples then the following options are quicker.
+	make install_core_libs # Just installs the core libraries make install_core      # Just installs the core libraries and samples

+On the other hand if you want a complete installation including compiled samples and tests then run:
+	make install_full

 1.4 - Building the documentation

+To build the documentation, you need to run:
+	make -C $DINGOO_SDK documentation
-To build the documentation, you need to run: doxygen $DINGOO_SDK/src/Doxyfile HTML and XML documentation is saved to $DINGOO_SDK/doc/html and $DINGOO_SDK/doc/xml, respectively.
+HTML and XML documentation is saved to $DINGOO_SDK/doc/html and $DINGOO_SDK/doc/xml, respectively.
 You can easily modify the Doxyfile to include other formats as you need them, but the HTML documentation is the most user-friendly, just open $DINGOO_SDK/doc/html/index.html in your web browser.